 repeated viewing.

 What does one imagine as one tries to make sense of something like this?
 For this member of the generation reared to worship rockets and space flight, it was like a sacred idol being toppled, a terrible defining moment in a history of space travel which until then was justifiably crowned in repeated triumphs through out my lifetime.
 It was a part of the brutal graduation from idealism to reality we all face on some level in our lives.
 From the moment the repeated reruns of the telephoto camera view of the start of the accident were shown I wondered if the crew had time to know what was happening.
-Everything occurred so fast, and it was was comforting to imagine it was a quick fate for those poor devils.
+Everything occurred so fast, and it was was comforting to imagine it was a quick fate for them.
 Seven people at once are a lot to lose, with many associated families and institutions carrying a shock wave of grief across the space community and beyond.
 I couldn't imagine being a family member at the VIP stand (which did not have a clear view of the accident from that angle) gradually reading from the terrified crowd reactions the unthinkable, and having this realization shared through television close ups of their faces.
 And yet seeing this sad image of the parents of Christa McAuliffe on television helped many people 'get in touch with their own feelings' about this tragedy.

 At the Jet Propulsion Laboratory the